Johnwillliam/static-portfolio/portfolio/content/english/about.md

 custom_css: ""
 ---

 I'm Michael Tan, a Software Engineer.
-I have experience in multiple sectors and multiple languages, from pure code development to databases.<br><br>Please contact me to discuss your project and the possibilities that we can achieve together!
+I have experience in multiple sectors and multiple programming languages, from pure code development to databases.<br><br>Please contact me to discuss your project and the possibilities that we can achieve together!